kevinisageek/kevinisageek.org/content/2014-02-22 i-need-to-rtfm.md

 Title: I need to rtfm
 Date: 2014-02-22 11:37
 Author: Kevin
-Tags: bike, maintenance, oh cock
+Tags: bicycle, maintenance, oh cock
 Slug: i-need-to-rtfm

 Bike can only do low and medium range.
 Think I fanneyed about too much.